About Paws at Peace

 Care Coordinator

-Heather graduated from Miller Motte College where she earned her veterinary technician license in 2015 granted by the AVMA.
+Heather graduated from Miller Motte College, where she earned her veterinary technician license in 2015, which was granted by the AVMA.
 She has since worked in emergency medicine, academia, and surgery/anesthesia.
-She has lived all over but currently resides on the beautiful gulf coast of Mississippi.
-When we asked why we thought she’d be a great fit for this role she said “I believe the end of a pet’s life should be as beautiful and peaceful as the beginning filled with tenderness, love, and warmth.
-It is not an easy time but it is truly the last act of grace we can give to our best friends.”
-Heather has one elderly Pomeranian named Paisley that she refers to as her “ride or die through thick and thin.”
-When she has free time you can find her out on the water fishing or tending to her backyard vegetable garden.
+She has lived all over but currently resides on the beautiful Gulf Coast of Mississippi.
+When we asked why we thought she’d be a great fit for this role, she said, “I believe the end of a pet’s life should be as beautiful and peaceful as the beginning, filled with tenderness, love, and warmth.
+It is not an easy time, but it is truly the last act of grace we can give to our best friends.”
+Heather has one elderly Pomeranian named Paisley, whom she refers to as her “ride or die through thick and thin.”
+When she has free time, you can find her out on the water fishing or tending to her backyard vegetable garden.